sph-mn/sph-sp/readme.md

 * rest: lgpl3+

 # possible enhancements
-* split header into a core and an extra header
+* split header into core and extra

 # thanks to
 * [tom roelandts](https://tomroelandts.com/) on whose information the windowed sinc filters are based on